 - Stressed out by all the toys?
 Take my 5-Day Toy Declutter Challenge.

-- Want to declutter on your own?
-Here’s my process for decluttering toys and kids books.
+- You can also check out my process for decluttering toys and learn what to do with kids books.